What Causes A Smelly Sink

 Like all household appliances, water heaters don’t last forever.
 As long as you’re home, you’re going to be running your hot water heater daily.
 After all, you NEED hot water to properly wash dishes and to take nice warm showers.
 Since we use our hot water heater on a daily basis, it’s constantly being used.
 Over the years, eventually, these units will need to be replaced.
 If your hot water heater isn’t working properly (e.g. the water is not getting hot enough), that doesn’t necessarily mean you’re going to run out to the closest home store and plop down $500-$1,000 (going rate for a new water heater) on a brand-new unit.
 If you’re taking lukewarm, or worse, cold showers, you want to act fast.
 If a repair instead of a replacement is in order, and you wait too long to call a professional plumber, a minor problem can escalate into

 Just like insulating exposed plumbing pipes, the walls, and the roof, when you insulate your hot water heater tank, you’re improving its efficiency and saving yourself money every month.
-If you have a new water heater, it’s probably already insulated.
+If you have a new water heater, it’s probably already insulated, regardless of the sized gallon tank you have.
 But, if your tank is older, then you want to go take a look at it and see if it is insulated and if so if it has an R-value of 24 or higher.
-If it does not, your water tank is not sufficiently insulated, which means insulating the tank could reduce the standby heat losses by as much as 45 percent, and you could save up to 16 percent in heating costs.
-Usually, once a homeowner insulates their water tank, they recoup their money within 12 months, even less if you have a large family that takes a lot of showers.
-Insulating your water heater doesn’t have to break
+If it does not, your water tank is not sufficiently insulated, which means insulating the tank could reduce the standby heat losses by as much as 45 percent, and you could save up to 16 percent in heating costs, whether a gas water heater or an electric water heater.
+Insulation blankets are far easier to install that foam insulation or other extra insulation methods for hot water heaters,

 Buying a New Home: Plumbing Inspections

 Are you buying a new home?
-When we say “new,” we’re not necessarily talking about a brand new home, but a new home for you.
+When we say “new,” we’re not necessarily talking about a brand new home, but new to you.
 If you put an offer in on a house, you’re going to order a home inspection and depending on where you live, possibly a termite inspection.
 But, what about the plumbing, have you put much thought into that?
+Home buyers need to know all of what they’re getting into or they may end up in hot water.
 Let’s say you found your dream home.
 It’s been a rental for the last 20 years, but you don’t mind.
 The owners recently re-painted the whole house from the inside out, and they installed new carpets.
 You’re ready to make an offer and seal the deal, assuming the inspection goes well.
-The general contractor who moonlights as an inspector says the house looks good but did he take a close look at the plumbing?
-It has had several renters over the years, and that could be cause for concern.
+The general contractor who moonlights as a home inspector, or the inspection service recommended by the real estate agent,

 Is Your Water Heater Ready for the Fall?